 - Connect network devices together in a Local Area Network (LAN).

-- Its learn Layer 2 (MAC) addresses and forward Layer 2 packets (Ethernet frames) to exact destination by the help of device mac address
+- Its learn Layer 2 (MAC) addresses and forward Layer 2 packets (Ethernet frames); to exact destination with the help of device mac address

 - It’s control of who has access to various parts of the network.

 - Allow to connect multiple device and port can be managed; VLAN can create security also can apply

 - First broadcast; then unicast & multicast as needed.

 - Switches use content accessible memory CAM table which is typically accessed by ASIC (Application Specific integrated chips).

 - Half/Full duplex